Rokhlin property and approximate representability for inclusions of index-finite type: The generalized tracial Rokhlin property for an inclusion of unital -algebras of index-finite type

-We save the notation $\lesssim$ for the Cuntz subequivalence of two positive elements; for two positive elements $a, b$ in A we write $a \lesssim b$ if there is a sequence $(x_n)$ in $A$ such that $\| x_nbx_n^*-a\| \to 0$ as $n\to \infty$.
-Often when $p$ is a projection, we see that $p \lesssim a$ if and only if there is a projection in the hereditary $C\sp*$-subalgebra generated by $a$ which is Murray-von Neumann equivalent to $p$.
-For more details, we refer \cite{Cu, Ro:UHF1, Ro:UHF2} for example.
+We note that any nonzero projection $p \in A_{\omega}$ can be represented as $p=[(p_n)_n]$ such that each $p_n$ is a nonzero projection in $A$.
+Similarly, any nonzero positive element $a \in A_{\omega}$ can be represented as $[(a_n)_n]$ such that each $a_n$ is a nonzero positive in $A$ and the norm of $\|a_n\|$ is uniformly away from zero.\\

 We first begin with the following observation based on \cite{OKT:Rokhlin, OT1}. \begin{prop} Let $A$ be a unital simple separable $C\sp*$-algebras.
-We consider $P\subset A$ an inclusion of unital $C\sp*$-algebras of index-finite type and let $e\in A_{\infty}\cap A'$ be a projection and define $g$ as $(\Index E)E_{\infty}(e)$.
-The the following are equivalent;
+We consider $P\subset A$ an inclusion of unital $C\sp*$-algebras of index-finite type and let $e\in A_{\omega}\cap A'$ be a projection and define $g$ as $(\Index E)E_{\omega}(e)$.
+Then the following statements are equivalent;